Apply semantic tags

 A separation key (sk) is used for deterministic unmatching of records.

-A record pair is assigned a no conflict score (0.0) when separation keys contain conflicting values during pairwise comparison.
+A record pair is assigned a non-matching score (0.0) when separation keys contain conflicting values during pairwise comparison.
 A record pair is split into two clusters when both pairs contain a non-NULL value.

 Note